bloominstituteoftechnology/node-db1-project/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

 ```
+select customers.customername, count(orders.orderid) as NumberOfOrders from orders
+join customers on orders.customerid = customers.customerid
+group by customername
 ```

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

 ```
+select customers.customername, count(orders.orderid) as NumberOfOrders from orders
+join customers on orders.customerid = customers.customerid
+group by customername
+order by numberoforders desc
 ```

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

 ```
+select customers.city, count(orders.orderid) as NumberOfOrders from orders
+join customers on orders.customerid = customers.customerid
+group by city
 ```

 ## delete all users that have no orders.
 Should delete 17 records.

 ```
+delete from customers
+where customers.customerid not in (
+select customerID from orders
+)
 ```